 u.
 Activities must not commence prior to 07.00 and must conclude by 20.00.
-Earlier start and finish times may be negotiated for locations at a distance from residences where noise will not carry and where the impact is lessened by operating outside these times.
-Should the activity occur before sunrise or after sunset the operator is responsible for ensuring the safe conduct of the activity.
+Earlier start times may be negotiated for locations at a distance from residences where noise will not carry.
+Should the activity occur before sunrise or after sunset the operator is responsible for ensuring the safe conduct of the activity,-However,laterHowever, later starting times and earlier finish times may be required depending on the location and the type of activity.